dimitropoulos/mui-breakpoint-indicator/README.md

 </div>

 When developing responsive applications with material-ui, it's often helpful to be able to easily visualize the current breakpoint.
-Enter, `<BreakpointHelper />`.
+Enter, `<BreakpointIndicator />`.

 ## How does it work?